Paying Class 2 NIC voluntarily seems like a strange thing to do, right?

 - New state pension;

-- Contribution-based Employment and Support Allowance (financial support if you have an illness or disability);
+- Contribution-based Employment and Support Allowance and more recently Universal Credit due to the Coronavirus (financial support if you have an illness or disability);

 - Maternity Allowance (a special maternity pay arrangement for individuals who are self-employed);

 - Bereavement Support Payment.

-What Happens If You Don’t Pay Class 2 National Insurance
+What Happens When You Don’t Pay Class 2 National Insurance

 Regardless of whether your self-employment business made a profit or a loss, failing to pay your Class 2 National Insurance will show as a “gap” on your national insurance record.

-A gap basically means tax years where you fail to pay appropriate type of national insurance.
+A gap is a tax year where you fail to pay the appropriate type of national insurance.

 The impact of this “gap” can mean you put yourself at risk of how much state benefit you can claim, if at all.